-If you have any community events for which you would like representation from your local NHPT, please contact us via the above email address.
-While we cannot guarantee we will always be able to attend, we will make every effort to do so.
+If you have any community events for which you would like representation from your local NHPT, please contact them via the email address below.
+While local TVP representatives cannot guarantee always to be able to attend, they will make every effort to do so.

 General information (including contacts)

-- Please report all incidents to the Police or otherwise they will not be officially recorded – news travels fast round a community but if no one tells us, we don’t know about it.
+- Please report all incidents to the Police or otherwise they will not be officially recorded – news travels fast round a community but if no one reports incidents the police may not know about it.
 Mentioning an incident on social media does not count as reporting the crime.

 - People are encouraged to sign up for Thames Valley Alerts.
 As well as local crime information, you can receive details of the latest scams.